cugos/cugos.github.com/meetings/_posts/2019-05-15-cugos_monthly.md

 **[@dabreegster](https://github.com/dabreegster)** will give a demo of [A/B Street](https://github.com/dabreegster/abstreet/blob/master/docs/articles/features/article.md), a traffic simulation game set in Seattle, and describe ongoing work with it.

+**Clinton Stipek** With seagrass populations declining worldwide, more research is needed to understand their population dynamics.
+This project utilized ArcGIS, R, and python to analyze and create projections for different size-based seagrass populations in a study area adjacent to a major city (Miami) using a landscape approach.

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on

 ## UW Event Wifi